 - Videoconference hearing at a VA location near you

 - In-person hearing at the Board in Washington, D.C.

 The hearing request option will take more than one year for the Board to complete.

 How do I request a Board Appeal?

-Send the completed form and any supporting documents to this address:
+Send the completed form to this address:

 Board of Veterans’ Appeals

 Washington, D.C.
 20038

 Bring your completed form to a VA regional office.

 If you disagree with the Board’s decision, you can appeal to the U.S. Court of Appeals for Veterans Claims.
 You can hire an attorney to represent you, or you can represent yourself.